cefriel/contributing/README.md

 # Contributing

-Template of contributing guidelines for Cefriel repositories-
+Template of contributing guidelines for Cefriel repositories.
 Add to the README of the repositories the following Markdown content.

 ```markdown
 ### Contributing